 You will also find a number of amazing pieces on the second floor of the Octagon House in San Francisco.
 The most notable on this floor is a case containing documents with signatures from 54 of the 56 men that signed the Declaration of Independence.
 It's an impressive collection gifted to the group after the death of a local collector.

 Since the Octagon House in San Francisco is run by volunteers, it is only open to the public three times a month.
-You can visit the second Sunday or the second and fourth Thursday of the month.
+You can visit the second and fourth Sunday of the month.

 It is not open at all in January.
-They close on all major holidays that fall on these dates.
+They close on all major holidays.

 Although it is free to visit, donations help them keep up with maintenance.
 There is a donation bucket at the front table.
 Feel free to throw a few dollars in either before or after you visit.

-Due to the age of the pieces inside, they do not allow photography at all.
+Due to the age of the pieces inside, they do not allow photography or videos at all.

-You will find this gem in the Marina District.
+You will find this gem in the Cow Hollow District.
 It's at 2645 Gough Street near Union Street.